There is a reason everyone wants to visit Paris and see the Eiffel Tower — it isn't to be missed! But before you go, make sure you have these tips.

 The Eiffel Tower can take most of your day if you want to see and do everything it has to offer.
 I recommend you take the stairs up to the first and second level (you'll want plenty of time on both levels for pictures and there is a cafe you can stop at).

 On the second level, you are able to purchase a ticket to ride the elevator to the very top.
 I highly recommend you do this!
 It's unlike anything you will experience again.
-The elevator is glass and you can see everything!
+The elevator is glass and you can see everything which is really cool.

 Bring a jacket